Lenten campaign 2026

-While there are no exact figures to cite, most claim the Bible is the world’s best-selling book of all time.
-It has been translated into countless languages and generally speaking is a book most people own.
+While there are no exact figures to cite, most claim the Bible is the world's best-selling book of all time.
+It has been translated into countless languages and generally speaking it is a book most people own, or at least have a copy in their house.

-However, even though it is a popular book, few know the origins of its name.
+Interestingly, even though it is a very popular book, relatively few know the origins of its name.

 Origins of the word, "Bible"